patfit11/Influencers-in-Social-Networks/README.md

 https://www.youtube.com/watch?v=ufHo8vbk6g4

-The solution provied was good enough for a top 7 finish.
+The solution provided was good enough for a top 7 finish.